ekupaskibas18/ekupaskibas18.github.io/blogs/drafts/2023-11-14-out-of-place.md

 Sweetest words and yet without losing truth. <br/>
 I hope I could make you smile <br/>
 With lively stories even it's embarassing. <br/>
-And this would be the start of our love story. <br/>
+And this would be the start of a beautiful love story. <br/>
-To which we can tell our little kids, <br/>
-How wonderfully we have met. <br/>